mvigoda/Coding/README.md

 # ChatGPT use cases for Physicians

+**Obviously Chat GPT should not replace clinical expertise or judgment, but**

 Chat GPT can be helpful for physicians reviewing clinical records in several ways:

 ### Efficient Data Extraction